tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.26
+ * Added NCubeManager.getBranches(appId), which looks at Tenant, App, Version, and Status to filter branch list.
+ * Added NCubeManager.getVersions(String app) which returns a Map with two keys, 'SNAPSHOT' associated to List<String> of all SNAPSHOT version numbers, and 'RELEASE' associated to a List<String> of all RELEASE version numbers.
+ * Changed NCubeManage.getAppNames(tenant) which returns all application names for the given tenant.
+ * Future: NCubeManager.getAppVersions() will likely be dropped.
 * 3.4.25
  * bug fix: Axis.updateColumns() was dropping the Default column (not re-indexing it), causing cells associated to the default column to be orphaned.
 * 3.4.24